OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-06.md

 ## 1 Chronicles 6:81

-> Heshbon with its pasture lands, and Jazer with its pasture lands.
+> Heshbon with its grazing areas, and Jazer with its grazing areas.